dcross42/dcross42.github.io/_posts/2021-04-05-graduate-projects.markdown

 _Language: Python (Projects are language agnostic)_

-### Frequent Pattern Mining
+### Pattern Mining

-We were given a dataset of categories for different buisnesses, and we were asked to find all frequent patterns with minimum support of 0.01.
+* _Frequent Pattern Mining_: We were given a dataset of categories for different buisnesses, and we were asked to find all frequent patterns with minimum support of 0.01.
 I implemented the Apriori pattern mining algorithm to accomplish the correct result.

-### Sequential Pattern Mining

-We were given a dataset of Yelp reviews and asked to find all frequent consecutive sequential patterns with minimum support of 0.01.
+* _Sequential Pattern Mining_: We were given a dataset of Yelp reviews and asked to find all frequent consecutive sequential patterns with minimum support of 0.01.
 I tried GSP and SPAN, but I ended up using PrefixSpan (which was first proposed by my professor!).

+### Clustering

+* _Basic Clustering_: I implemented the KMeans clustering algorithm.
+I actually used KMeans++ to initialize the algorithm after some trial and error.

+* _Hierarchical Clustering_: I implemented the Agglomerative clustering algorithm AGNES with different "link" functions.
+The different link functions would change the structure of each cluster.

+* _Cluster Validation_: I implemented Jaccard and NMI cluster validation to understand the quality of the given cluster labels.

+### Classification

+* _Decision Tree_: I implemented a Decision Tree of depth 2 and used a train/test split to train and evaluate the test data.

+* _Naive Bayes_: I implemented a Naive Bayes Classifier by hand to run on some example data.

 ## STAT 578 Advanced Bayesian Modeling -- Spring 2021